bdbch/flyntwp-docker-starter/README.md

 After setting up the project, the website should be available at `http://localhost`.

 Make sure to the start the bundler via `docker-compose exec builder yarn start`.

+## ACF Pro

+FlyntWP requires you to use ACF Pro.
+Make sure to download your ACF Pro plugin and put it into the `wp-content/plugins` folder.